RDycore/RDycore/docs/installation.md

 # Installation

-RDycore builds and runs on the following platforms:
+You can build and run RDycore on the following platforms:

 * Linux and Mac laptops and workstations
 * [Frontier](https://www.olcf.ornl.gov/frontier/) (Oak Ridge National Laboratory)